Eugene-Fed/test_for_MindSet/README.md

 - [x] Rewrite `parse_ru-mnist.py` to minimize errors in image-labels data.
 **After 150 epochs - loss: ~ 0.0136, accuracy: ~ 0.9997**
 - [x] ~~Rewrite `normalize_color` function in `task_3.ipynb` to detect symbols without *blur* and *cv2.erode()*~~ I can't do that because searching of word's blocks need to blur and erode image.
 I tried to use binarization threshhold for symbols searching, but it doesn't work.
-- [ ] Understand how image value normalization works by dividing its values by 255.
+- [x] Understand how image value normalization works by dividing its values by 255.
+- [x] Create Image color normalization module `color_normalization.py`
+- [x] Delete symbols' scale before detection, because this oparation degrades the quality.
+`passport_data_parser()` line `39`
+- [ ] Find the reason why when you try to normalize images in the emnist parser, images are saved in color inversion.
 - [ ] Get train dataset without white margins around symbols.
 It should be filled background color, not clean white.
 May be I should rewrite `parse_ru-mnist.py` to expand narrow symbol to square instead of padding the width with white margins.
 - [ ] Train model on more font variants.
 - [ ] Create adaptive setting of Brihtness/Contrast.